jamesaduncan/schema-elements/README.md

 ### Template Rendering

-The library provides a static method for rendering microdata items or JSON-LD objects to HTML templates.
+The library provides a static method for rendering microdata items, JSON-LD objects, or form data to HTML templates.

 #### MicrodataAPI.render(template, data)

-Renders microdata items or JSON-LD objects to a template element.
+Renders microdata items, JSON-LD objects, or form data to a template element.

 **Parameters:**
 - `template` (HTMLTemplateElement) - The template element to render to
-- `data` (Object) - Either a microdata proxy object or JSON-LD object
+- `data` (Object|HTMLFormElement) - Either a microdata proxy object, JSON-LD object, or HTML form element

 **Returns:**
 - `DocumentFragment` - The populated template content ready to insert into the DOM